Teaching English in Taiwan: Living in Taiwan

 Dining Etiquette

 Dining etiquette in Taiwan has some similarities to other Asian cultures as well as its own unique aspects.
-Unless there is a well-established relationship, dining together as a group would generally take place at a restaurant, instead of in one’s home.
-The host of the meal makes order selections, initiates toasts, initiates serving food, initiates eating, and pays the bill.
+Unless there is a well-established relationship, dining together as a group would generally take place at a restaurant instead of in one’s home.
+The host of the meal makes order selections, initiates toasts, serving food and eating, and pays the bill.
 When in doubt about proper etiquette to follow, it is always helpful to follow the lead of other guests.
-As chopsticks are the utensil of choice, getting used to using them before dining out would be good.
+As chopsticks are the utensil of choice, getting used to using them before dining out would be a good idea.
 Following are some dining hints:

 • Arrive on time and dress in business attire.